 At Pitt, we pride ourselves on taking care of you, our employees.
 Faculty and staff can take part in our education benefits, review retiree benefits packages, and explore health and wellness options.
-Pitt's benefits offerings are among the region's best, including a medical plan with no deductibles, tuition remission, life insurance, optional dental and vision coverage, a contributory retirement plan, and more.
+Pitt's benefits offerings are among the region's best, including top-notch medical plans, tuition remission, life insurance, optional dental and vision coverage, a contributory retirement plan, and more.
 Information on all available insurance plans can be found in the Health & Wellness section.

 Summary Guides to Benefits